-Every delegate has the right to speak in the meeting regardless of how you are participating - online or onsite.
+Every delegate has the right to speak in the meeting regardless of how you are participating-whether online or onsite.
 Here are some guidelines for speaking:

 - 1. Make sure the subject you want to talk about is under discussion. - 2.
-If you are online, utilize the Ask a Question feature on the digital platform to share your intent to speak for any reason. - a.
-When you select Ask a Question, you will receive two options: Type Your Question or Queue for
+If you are a virtual attendee, utilize the Messaging feature on LUMI to share your intent to speak for any reason. - a.
+When you select Messaging, you will be provided a text box to type your request to speak to the Moderator. - b.
+Once you are finished typing your request to speak, click the arrow button to submit. - c.
+Your request will be sent immediately for review.